 Choosing the right domain name is an extremely important decision and the domain name you choose can make or break your online business.
-The name you eventually choose will feature in all your marketing and advertising, as well as being a focus for Google searches and many other aspects of your business or personal profile.
+It will be featured in all your marketing and advertising, in online search results, as part of your custom email addresses, and many other aspects of your business or personal profile.

 Take all the time you need to select the right domain name to match your business.
 Luckily there is help.
 The great news is that you can access a lot of free domain name generators to help you make this crucial decision.

 Before we cover the top domain name generator tools you can use, it’s important to understand what the majority of websites offer in terms of brainstorming and choosing your domain name.

 The tools ask you to enter one or two keywords and then do your search.
 They’ll also ask for the extension(s) you prefer.

 For example, if your business is about diabetes, you may choose diabetes products.
 The search will tell you if that name is available for each of the most common endings such as .com, .net, .org, or maybe an ending that’s specific to your country.
 If your chosen name is available, you may not need to go further.
 If it’s unavailable, you’ll need to alter the search parameters.